What is rosiglitazone?

 eye problems caused by diabetes; or

-Taking rosiglitazone may increase your risk of heart problems.
-However, not treating your diabetes can damage your heart and other organs.
-Talk to your doctor about the risks and benefits of treating your diabetes with rosiglitazone.
+Rosiglitazone may increase your risk of serious heart problems, but not treating your diabetes can also damage your heart and other organs.
+Talk to your doctor about the risks and benefits of this medicine.

-Women may be more likely than men to have bone fractures in the upper arm, hand, or foot while taking rosiglitazone.
-Talk with your doctor if you are concerned about this possibility.
+Women may be more likely to have a broken bone while using rosiglitazone.
+Talk with your doctor about ways to keep your bones healthy.

 How should I take rosiglitazone?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 You may take rosiglitazone with or without food.

 You may have low blood sugar (hypoglycemia) and feel very hungry, dizzy, irritable, confused, anxious, or shaky.
 To quickly treat hypoglycemia, eat or drink a fast-acting source of sugar (fruit juice, hard candy, crackers, raisins, or non-diet soda).

 Your doctor may prescribe a glucagon injection kit in case you have severe hypoglycemia.
 Be sure your family or close friends know how to give you this injection in an emergency.